floresjmjr/e-commerceApp-react-aws/README.md

 *Currently In Progress*
 * Research and setup the serverless architecture component with AWS Gateway and AWS Lambda or in the alternative Netlify Lambda integration.
-* Learn Redux and make the nav cart display more informative with qty and total price
+* Learn Redux and make the nav cart display more information with qty and total price
 * Add Authentication using AWS Cognito and AWS Amplify

 ### Third Phase